uber-archive/AthenaX/docs/getting_started.md

 clusters                | Yes      | Describe the YARN cluster each of which is a sub-entry of the configuration. yarn.site.location      | Yes      | The location of the `yarn-site.xml` that contains the Hadoop-specific configuration of the cluster.
-Will be used by all instances in the cluster. athenax.home.dir        | Yes      | A temporary directory used when starting all instances. filnk.uber.jar.location | Yes      | The location of the Flink uber JAR that is generated from the previous step. localize.resources      | Yes      | Additional files that will be localized and shipped along with all job instances but will not be added into the classpaths of the instances (e.g., `log4j.properties`). additional.jars         | Yes      | Additional JARs that will be localized and added into the classpaths of the instances (e.g., the JARs of the connectors and their dependency). extras                  | Yes      | Additional configuration that can be used by your customization.
+Will be used by all instances in the cluster. athenax.home.dir        | Yes      | A temporary directory used when starting all instances. flink.uber.jar.location | Yes      | The location of the Flink uber JAR that is generated from the previous step. localize.resources      | Yes      | Additional files that will be localized and shipped along with all job instances but will not be added into the classpaths of the instances (e.g., `log4j.properties`). additional.jars         | Yes      | Additional JARs that will be localized and added into the classpaths of the instances (e.g., the JARs of the connectors and their dependency). extras                  | Yes      | Additional configuration that can be used by your customization.